MaxJv1/IndividualProject2DataAnalysis/README.md

 ## IV.
 Conclusions

-Accessibility to the service increased between 2014 and 2022 but its quality shows a negative trend.The volume of users shows a downward trend as well.
+Accessibility to the service increased between 2014 and 2022 but its quality shows a negative trend.
+The volume of users(Velocidad descarga) shows a downward trend as well.

 Cablemoden has skyrocketed since 2017 while there was no much invesment in fiber optic red and the accessibility to internet increased steadily until 2021.